JosephGatto/2D-Motion-Planning-with-Machine-Learning/README.md

 ## How It Works

 Simply using Random Forest, we can learn to navigate new environments given training data generated using a set of randomly generated maps.
 Treating the robot as a point on a 2D grid, we first get a ground truth path determined by A*.
 Next, we find the 2D laser scan data at each point, as well as the robot's relative distance to the goal.
+The goal is to turn motion planning into a classification problem.
 We create training samples X = (laser_scan, relative goal position) Y = (direction).
 Using 4-point connectivity, the set of directions will be (up, down, left, right).

 Our implementation is entirely numpy/Shapely based and does not utilize ROS.